 Avoid Stoker's Knee

 When we had our Thorn tandem built we asked for the gear shifters to be fitted at the back for the stoker to operate.
 If the captain is the gear changer make sure that they signal changes to the stoker to avoid sudden increases or decreases in cadence.
 Stoker's knee.
 It's real.

 Have jobs on the bike and jobs in camp.
 I handle most of the equipment.
 The bike, stove and any mechanical issues.
 I break camp and look after route planning and finding.
 Gwen does logistics.
 Train tickets.
 Hotel and campsite bookings.
 Tent pitching.
 Sourcing and buying food.

 There's no valour in using busy roads to go faster or further.
 Don't be afraid of bike paths.
 In France and Germany they are everywhere.
 As a triathlete there's nothing worse than a narrow strip of tarmac.
 For the bike tourist it's a traffic-free heaven.
 Look for gravel roads and non-technical forest tracks.
 Get some guidebooks to help plan a route.
 Cicerone are really good.

 This could be a complete blog post all by itself.
 However, I’ll leave you with three thoughts.
 Get S&S Couplings if you plan to take your tandem on a train or plane.
-If you just want to ride from home or use a car, get a roof rack like mine.
+If you just want to ride from home or use a car, get a roof rack like the Thule one.